wp-plugins/events-made-easy/readme.txt

 = 1.1.6 =
 * Improvement: #_MAP and #_DIRECTIONS for an event are only replaced/shown if the event is linked to a location
+* Bugfix: forgot to escape the forward slash, so some placeholders might have resulted in errors

 = 1.1.5 =
 * Bugfix: better regex replacement for replacing placeholders